DavidSkura/mysqldave/QuickStart.md

 # Quick Start Guide

 ### test your database connection on the commandline
-py -m postgresdave_package.postgresdave
+py -m mysqldave_package.mysqldave

-You will be prompted for a password if there is not one saved locally.
-You can type in the password when prompted for the test connect and decide to either save the password locally or not using the prompts.
+You will be prompted for connection details if they are not saved locally.
+You can type in the details when prompted for the test connect and decide to either save them locally or not using the prompts.

-### If your postgres database is installed on your laptop/pc
+### If your MySQL database is installed on your laptop/pc

-All the connection details will be defaulted, except password.
-You can either enter in the password when prompted or save the password locally once using the method savepwd().
-Calling this method once will cause a .pwd file to be created.
-After this you don't have to call the savepwd() method again unless the password changes.
+You can either enter in the password when prompted or save the password locally once using the method saveConnectionDefaults().
+Calling this method once will cause a .connection & .pwd file to be created.
+After this you don't have to call the saveConnectionDefaults() method again unless the password changes.

 ---

 #### Try just connecting and follow the prompts:
 >
-> from postgresdave_package.postgresdave import db
+> from mysqldave_package.mysqldave import mysql_db
 >
-> mydb = db()
->
-> mydb.connect()
->
-> print(mydb.dbversion())
->
-> mydb.close()
->

-#### Alternatively, specify one time, the password in code then connect using defaults:
->
-> from postgresdave_package.postgresdave import db
->
-> mydb = db()
+> mydb = mysql_db()
->
-> ***mydb.savepwd('mypassword')***
 >
 > mydb.connect()
 >